Saturday, September 23, 2023

 Examples Of Violence In The Workplace

-• Threatening behaviour such as shaking fists, destroying property or throwing objects.
+• Threatening behavior such as shaking fists, destroying property, or throwing objects.

 • Verbal or written threats: Any expression of an intent to inflict harm.